Were you injured in an accident that wasn't your fault?

 If you have been injured as a result of your employer's actions or negligence, you have the right to make a claim.

-Clinical negligence is the term used when someone is injured due to a doctor or other medical professional's carelessness.
-Quittance's expert panel of injury lawyers can help you claim compensation from the trust or private hospital liable for your injury.
+Clinical negligence is the term used when a patient is injured due to a doctor or other medical professional's carelessness.
+Quittance's expert panel of injury lawyers can help you claim compensation from one of the clinics and NHS trusts responsible for Kilburn, including Chesterfield Royal Hospital NHS Foundation Trust (Top Road, Calow, Chesterfield, Derbyshire).

 Solicitors can help with claiming work related compensation for industrial illnesses ranging from asbestos related disease to asthma caused by flour.